-If you tinker in electronics, mechanics, microcontrollers or software, then we have an awesome weekend for you!
+If you always wanted to build a robot or you tinker in electronics, mechanics, microcontrollers or software, then we have an awesome weekend for you!
 Get Your Bot On!
 Robotics Hackathon is a chance for newbies, hobbyists and pros alike to come together, build a robot and have some fun.

-We are finalizing a date in early 2014 for the next hackathon.
-It will be the same format as GYBO 2012.
-On the Friday evening you’ll meet fellow robohackers, make teams, and come up with ideas for your robot.
+On the Friday evening you’ll meet fellow robohackers, form a team (if you don’t have one), and come up with ideas.
 All day Saturday and on Sunday morning you’ll be building, testing and rethinking your ideas.
 By Sunday afternoon everyone will get to see your awesome creation, and prizes will be awarded based on design, innovation and technical wonder.

 This is a BYOC event (bring your own computer).
 We will provide a basic kit of robot tech for each team, but you are welcome to bring your own parts, if you have them.